-- (1) The following wetlands are not required to apply the buffer provisions contained in this chapter and the normal mitigation sequencing process in regulation 1.6(2) of this appendix.
-They may be filled if impacts are fully mitigated based on provisions in Section 2.9 of this appendix, Compensatory mitigation.
+A. The following wetlands are exempt from the buffer provisions contained in this section and the normal mitigation sequencing process in regulation 1.7.B of this appendix.
+They may be filled if impacts are fully mitigated based on provisions in subsection 2.9 of this appendix, Compensatory mitigation.
 If available, impacts should be mitigated through the purchase of credits from an in-lieu fee program or mitigation bank, consistent with the terms and conditions of the program or bank.
-In order to verify the following conditions, a critical area report for wetlands meeting the requirements in Section 2.8 of this appendix, Critical area report for wetlands, must be submitted. - A. All isolated Category III and IV wetlands less than 1,000 square feet that: - 1.
-Are not associated with riparian areas or buffers. - 2.
-Are not part of a wetland mosaic. - 3.
-Do not contain habitat identified as essential for local populations of priority species identified by the Washington State Department of Fish and Wildlife or species of local importance.
+In order to verify the following conditions, a critical area special study for wetlands meeting the requirements in subsection 2.8 of this appendix, Critical area special study for wetlands, must be submitted.

+- 1. All isolated Category III and IV wetlands less than 1,000 square feet that: - a.
+Are not associated with riparian areas or buffers. - b.
+Are not part of a wetland mosaic. - c.
+Do not contain habitat identified as essential for local populations of priority species identified by the Washington State Department of Fish and Wildlife or species of local importance. - d.
+Do not score 5 or more points for habitat function.